-Charcoal is very difficult to control, and a little mismanagement can make you end up with a burned steak, sausages, or chicken.
+Charcoal is very difficult to control, and a little mismanagement can make you end up with over-smoked meat or a burned steak, sausages, or chicken.

 Also, the improper heat makes the outer portion seem perfectly cooked but when you start to eat, you may find the inside part of the food completely raw!

 That’s why you must know how to control heat on a charcoal grill for being a perfectionist at charcoal grilling.
 So, here are some ways that will surely help you to master this skill!